-Southern Africa & East Africa Safari Specialist
+Southern & East Africa Safari Specialists

 A jewel in the Indian Ocean, and island fringed by tropical beaches and surrounded by coral reefs.
 Known by generations of traders as the Spice Island, Zanzibar’s rich history is felt across the island.
 Only a short hop from mainland Tanzania or Kenya, Zanzibar is an idyllic location to visit after your Masai Mara or Serengeti safari.
 The Zanzibar Archipelago's dry season runs from July to September is.
 However, anytime of year is worthwhile a visit with balmy temperatures and sunshine.
 The island see some short rains in November and December, downpours are followed by blue skies, with only the 'long rains' in April and May being very wet.

 These chain of islands lie off the southern tip of India, one of our favourite tropical island getaways with swaying palm trees, dazzling pearly beaches and intense turquoise lagoons.
 The Maldives is a playground for our sun seeking beach adventures.
 Best time to Travel: The best time to visit the Maldives is between November and April as the climate is warm and tropical.
 January to April are the driest months, with little rain and low humidity, making this peak season at the resorts.
 Temperatures are still warm from May to December, but rain is more likely and there is a risk of storms.
 However, even during this period there are usually long spells of bright sunshine.